Dakuur/maat/README.md

 # MAAT Kiosk

-Touch-first gym check-in kiosk for Android.
+Touch-first gym check-in kiosk for Android and Chrome, intended for iOS but not tested.
 Members tap their class, find their name, confirm attendance — the whole flow takes under 5 seconds.

 ## Tested Platforms